Nam3loc/shopping_cart/README.md

 # Shopping Cart

-> A shopping cart app that allows you to enter ingredients and adds them to a cart for easy reference while at the store.
+> A mobile-first shopping cart app that allows you to enter ingredients and adds them to a cart for easy reference while at the store.
 You can also remove ingredients from the cart when you have obtained them.

 [Shopping Cart](https://finstacart.netlify.app/)